 Several defense methods have been recently developed to address flipping or optimal poisoning attacks.
 Most of them consider poisoned points as outliers and utilize outlier detection techniques.
-They can be based on kNN algorithms that consider a point with contrasting label with nearby samples as a poison \cite{paudice2018label}.
+They can be based on k-Nearest Neighbor (kNN) algorithms that consider a point with contrasting label with nearby samples as a poison \cite{paudice2018label}.
 They can determine whether a point is poisoned by comparing its distance to a nearby point or other data points in its cluster \cite{paudice2018detection,laishram2016curie}.
 However, they have several limitations.
 First, they may only work for a particular type of attacks (optimal or flipping) as the detection is based on the change of either labels or features.
 Second, they rely on purely clean data to learn the patterns of normal points.
 Training on tainted data is plausible only when the fraction of the anomalous data is negligible.
 Also they usually rely on a threshold to determine an outlier.